bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   Captain Tiver
   - MAUL - kill them.
 - Dwite asks about Lilac.
+  - Strot?
 - Ilgoth siblings
   - Mind magic, memory manipulation, Johann?
   - Two tiefling siblings, baby blue, Zygon, Gothgah. \*
   - Memory loss is due to holy magic.
 HOLY \*\*\*\*.
   - Modify memory.
   - Philosophical decision with Torvald, decides to go with it.
 - Torvald goes for a drink with Johann.
 It gets philosophical.
 - Did Korrak send the hit on Argent?
 - Why was erasing Johann's memories beneficial to them?